UPDATED VERSION: The original version of this post contained numerous inaccuracies, which are hopefully now corrected.

 Bovetto has a wife, Alibranda, daughter of Gulion of Bavaria.
 They have a son, Guido.
 Bovetto decides to conquer the English, who have overrun Britain and driven the Britons to Brittany.
 He does so, deciding to live in Antona [Southampton].
 When Guido is sixteen, King Adramans of Frisia decides it is time to marry off his fifteen year old daughter Feliziana.
 He holds court, to which many come.
 She loves none of her suitors, however, but falls in love with Bovetto by report, notwithstanding religious differences.
 She sends a letter to him, and he comes and wins the tournament being held in Frisia.
 Her cousin walks in on the two of them kissing, and Bovetto kills him, and flees with Feliziana.
 Adramans pursues, and lays siege to London, before being defeated after a few months.
 Adramans disguises himself and wanders England, until he gains admittance before Bovetto, as a beggar, and stabs him to death.
 Bovetto kills him before he dies, and so Guido becomes king.
 Feliziana marries one of his noblemen.

-Michael, not long after dies, leaving the Empire to his son Gostantino Agnolo.
-He has two sons, Lione and Pipino.
+Michael not long after dies, leaving the Empire to his son Gostantino Agnolo.
+He has two sons, Lione and Pipino [Pepin the Short].
 Liking Pipino better, he leaves France to him.
 But at a feast one day, Rinieri of Maganza, who wanted to marry Feliziana, quarrels with Guido, who kills him.
 This is the origin of the feud between the Maganzans and Guido’s descendants, for Rinieri left two sons, Duodo and Alberigo.
 Guido lives long in exile, and, though his source does not says so, Andrea thinks this must be the reason he did not marry until his old age.
 Gostantino Agnolo dies, leaving the Empire to Lione, and France to Pipino.
-Pipino pardons the now over-sixty Guido, who marries Brandoria, daughter of King Ottone of Bordeaux.
+Pipino pardons the now over-sixty Guido, who marries the much younger Brandoria, daughter of King Ottone of Bordeaux.

 THE SOURCES OF THE LEGEND

-This is a purely literary invention, either by Andrea or some other writer, to fill the gap between Floovant and Bevis.
+This is either the invention of Andrea or some other literary source to fill the gap between Floovant and Bevis.
 It is the dullest section of the Reali.